sovello/fpp/W1D2-ProgrammingStructures/README.md

     ```

     Since we have not yet discussed how to read a file in Java, a text file is provided for you
-    in this assignment named Data.txt.
+    in this assignment named `Data.txt`.
 The file is in our network folder.
 The records have
-    been stored as a long String in Data.txt, named records.
+    been stored as a long `String` in `Data.txt`, named records.
     Simply copy this long string and paste it into your program.

 5. Write a program that asks the user to enter a String.
 The program then writes to console